thoughtspot/thoughtspot.github.io/_admin/users-groups/add-user.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can create users directly in ThoughtSpot, or import users and user groups through LDAP or similar protocols.
+You can create users directly in ThoughtSpot, or import users and user groups through SAML or similar protocols.

-For users who have access through LDAP, the LDAP installation manages all user information.
+For users who have access through SAML, the SAML installation manages all user information.

 {: id="add-user"}
 ## Create a user in ThoughtSpot